-I have been a qualified BSL Interpreter for twelve years and during that time I have worked across many environments: Legal, Medical, Community, Arts, Education, Conference as well as travelling nationally and internationally.
+I have been a qualified BSL Interpreter for thirteen years and during that time I have worked across many domains: Legal, Medical, Community, Arts, Education, Conference as well as travelling nationally and internationally.

 More recently I have been specialising in Performance Interpreting with a focus on working within Contemporary Arts and Music/Festival performance interpreting.

-Listed below is a selection of the Performance work I have done over the past few years both freelance and with the fabulous company Performance Interpreting.
+Below is a selection of my Performance Interpreting over past few years both freelance and with the fabulous company Performance Interpreting.

 Metapraxis Ensemble: Sisyphus Distressing Nov 2018

 Great Exhibition of the North Opening Event June 2018

 Motorpoint Arena, Nottingham 2016

 British Summer Time Festival, Hyde Park, London 2016

 St Patricks Day Parade Festival, Trafalgar Square, London 2016